 - Ovens vary, so check on the cake periodically before the timer goes off (not opening the oven door).
 If the cake gets brown on the top before it’s done, tent loosely with aluminum foil to prevent over-browning.

-- Make sure you cool the cake, in the pan, on a wire rack for 20 minutes.
-If you don’t cool it long enough, the cake may stick to the sides or bottom.
-If you cool it too long, it can cause the cake to be damp and stick to the sides.
+- Cool the cake in the pan on a wire rack for 20 minutes.
+The cake may stick to the sides or bottom if you don’t cool it long enough.
+Cooling it too long can cause the cake to be damp and stick to the sides.

-- The top of this pound cake is very light and crunchy (just how I like it) so you’re bound to have a few cracks.
+- The top of this pound cake is very light and crunchy (just how I like it).
+You may have a few cracks on top.

-To spray the pan, I always use Baker’s Joy Cake Pan Spray.
+I always use Baker’s Joy Cake Pan Spray to spray the pan.
 It has the flour already mixed in.
-Below is a photo of the cake batter in the pan right before going in the oven.
+Below is a photo of the cake batter in the pan right before going into the oven.

-Once my cake is browned and begins to smell heavenly, I check it with a long skewer to make sure it’s done.
+Once my cake is browned and smells heavenly, I check it with a long skewer to ensure it’s done.
 Then I let it cool in the pan, on a rack, for 20 minutes.

 The cake slips right out of the pan onto the cooling rack to rest until completely cooled.